-Every, single day, I sit down at 5 a.m. and think, “What should I write about today?”
+Until two weeks ago, I would sit down at 5 a.m. every morning and think, “What should I write about today?”

-For instance, our theme for January is measurement.
-I love measurement and data and metrics, but there is no way I could write about it every day for an entire month.
+For instance, our theme in January was measurement.
+I love measurement and data and metrics and proving the work we do is an investment, but there is no way I could write about it every day for an entire month.

 I’d be bored, which means you’d most definitely be bored.